What role does breast milk play in an older baby's diet?

 After age 1, a baby might continue regularly drinking a moderate amount of breast milk.
 As a result, breast milk will continue to be a major source of nutrients for him or her.
 Other babies, however, might use solid foods to meet their nutritional needs and only want small amounts of breast milk.

-If you have questions about your baby's diet or the role breast milk might play in it as he or she grows, talk to your baby's doctor.
+If you have questions about your baby's diet or the role breast milk might play in it as he or she grows, talk to your baby's doctor or your health care provider.

 Will extended breast-feeding make the weaning process more difficult?